Brli/brli.github.io/_posts/2024-12-07-remote-unlock-luks.markdown

 Arch Wiki has a table of [Common Hooks](https://wiki.archlinux.org/title/Mkinitcpio#Common_hooks) for `mkinitcpio`, a tool to generate initramfs for Linux.

-The above two articles have revealed a possibility to work out a remote mechanism to unlock LUKS without approaching to the box.
+The above two articles have revealed a possibility to work out a remote mechanism to unlock LUKS without approaching the box.

 Check the three links out, they explains better than mine.